-Another deficiency was discovered during the FCA which the manufacturer addressed by making changes to the TDP.
+A deficiency was discovered during the FCA.
+The manufacturer addressed it by making changes to the TDP.

 • In the Electionware Design Module's Paper Ballot function, the Mouse-Over Tool Tip function does not display over the Help icon in the Toolbar.
 Manufacturer noted this in the TDP.